-As the number of COVID-19 cases continues rise across the U.S., many parents have questions about the delta variant and the safety of their children.
+As the number of COVID-19 cases rises across the U.S., many parents have questions about the delta variant and the safety of their children.
 To help you, we’ve compiled the answers to some of your questions about the delta variant and kids.

 What is the delta variant?